|Phone: (304) 284-7412

 City Streets vs. State Routes

-All roads inside the City are not maintained by the City of Morgantown.
+Not all roads around the City are maintained by the City of Morgantown.
 Most of the major roads (State Routes) are maintained by the WV Division of Highways (WVDOH) such as:

 - Beechurst Avenue